MariamFarman/Modulated-SubGraph-Finder/README.md

 ## Reactome Interaction File

-The interaction file used to build and test **MSF** was downloaded from reactome [website] https://reactome.org/download-data under Functional interactions (FIs) version 2016.
+The interaction file used to build and test **MSF** was downloaded from reactome https://reactome.org/download-data under Functional interactions (FIs) version 2016.
 This file was pre-filtered before use.
 All direct activation and inhibition interactions were filtered to be used by **MSF** testing.

 ### Filtering